DIY Believe Christmas Sign

-Make your own DIY Believe Christmas Sign with a free template, and a couple of supplies you might already have around your home!
-Without a Critcut or Silhouette cutting machine or a stencil!
+Make your own DIY Believe in the Magic of Christmas sign using a couple of supplies you might already have around your home!
+Yes, you can do this without a Cricut, Silhouette cutting machine or a stencil!
+Plus, we have a free template for you to make the process even easier.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.